+Undergraduate student to academic advisor ratios at university and college level compared to prior year [University College]

+The undergraduate student to academic advisor ratio for 2022-2023 was 441:1, a decrease from 490:1 in 2021-2022.

+Number of students served by advising centers compared to prior year [University College]

+A total of 47,017 advising appointments (in-person, phone, and online meetings) were held by college advising centers in 2022-2023 compared to 57,439 in 2021-2022.

+While a greater number of advising appointments were held by college advising centers in the previous year, total contacts for advising centers were 82,253 in 2022-2023, reflecting 35,236 contacts in forms other than actual appointments, including online plans, which has become a popular avenue for students to request academic planning assistance.

-- Undergraduate student to academic advisor ratios at university and college level compared to prior year [University College] - Number of students served by advising centers compared to prior year [University College] - Number of students served by the Student Learning Assistance Center compared to prior year [Student Learning Assistance Center] - Number of students served by the Writing Center compared to prior year [College of Liberal Arts/Writing Center] - Number of NEW academic support programs/activities and number of participants that ensure student success (provide one example) (MODIFIED) [AVP for Academic Success/Deans] - Number of students served by MathCats compared to prior year (NEW) [College of Science and Engineering/Mathematics]
+- Number of students served by the Student Learning Assistance Center compared to prior year [Student Learning Assistance Center] - Number of students served by the Writing Center compared to prior year [College of Liberal Arts/Writing Center]

+In 2022-2023, the total number of consulting appointments was 7,881 compared to 5,248 appointments held in 2021-2022.

+Number of NEW academic support programs/activities and number of participants that ensure student success (provide one example) (MODIFIED) [AVP for Academic Success/Deans]

+There were six new academic support programs/activities with a reported 62 participants that ensured student success in 2022-2023.

+Number of students served by Math CATS compared to prior year (NEW) [College of Science and Engineering/Mathematics]

+Math CATS had 8,695 students visit in 2022-2023 compared to 1,282 in 2021-2022.